AdamStankovich/KeruptBot/README.md

 ### Installation

-1. Open your directory with code
-2. In an integrated terminal, initialize NPM using the command shown below.
+1. Initialize NPM in an integrated terminal.
 When prompted for an entry point, we will be using "app.js"
 ```sh
 npm init
 ```
-3. Install bancho.js:
+2. Install bancho.js:
 ```sh
 npm install bancho.js
 ```
-4. Create "app.js" in directory
+3. Create "app.js" in directory
 4. Retrieve your IRC username/password at [https://osu.ppy.sh/p/irc](https://osu.ppy.sh/p/irc)

 ## Contact